persvr/perstore/README.md

 ### extend-error

+This module provides an easy tool to create custom error constructors.
+To create a custom error, provide an argument with the error type you want to extend from (Error or another more specific error constructor), and then give it an error name.
+For example:

 	CustomTypeError = require("perstore/util/extend-error")(TypeError, "CustomTypeError");

-This module provides an easy tool to create custom error constructors.

 ## jsgi